hemaljoshi/jwt-auth-suite/README.md

 ### Q: How does JWT blacklisting work?

 A: JWT blacklisting allows you to invalidate tokens before they expire.
-SuperJWT supports three storage backends:
+JWT Auth Suite supports three storage backends:

 - **Memory**: Fast but not persistent (good for development)
 - **Redis**: Fast and persistent (recommended for production)